Pauji-HQ/Modeling-and-Multi-Domain-Performance-Evaluation-of-a-Coal-Conveyor-Belt-Health-Monitoring-System/README.md

 Coal Conveyor Belt Health Monitoring — Multi-Sensor & Multi-Domain Simulation

-This repository contains the complete implementation of a multi-sensor, multi-domain simulation framework for evaluating the health condition of a coal conveyor belt system.
+This repository contains the full implementation of a multi-sensor, multi-domain simulation framework for evaluating the health condition of a coal conveyor belt system.
 The system is based on the research paper:

 “Modeling and Multi-Domain Performance Evaluation of a Coal Conveyor Belt Health Monitoring System”